defencedigital/moduk-service-manual/src/service-assessments/how-service-assessments-help-your-team.md

 Service assessments help you check you are:

-- following best practice in government and in Defence
+- following best practices used in Defence and across government
 - making the most of existing components and patterns

 For example, in a beta assessment the panel might suggest you contact a team that has  solved a similar problem.